5 CrossFit Workouts You Can Do With Only Dumbbells

+Give the barbells a rest and switch up your WODs with these all-purpose dumbbell workouts from top CrossFit athletes.

-In the popular fitness imagination, CrossFit workouts are typically associated with, say, barbells and rowing machines.
+In popular fitness philosophy, CrossFit workouts are typically associated with barbells and rowing machines.
 Dumbbells, on the other hand, get paired up with, say, vintage Arnold Schwarzenegger.

-But Sam Orme, the owner of CrossFit Virtuosity in Brooklyn, loves dumbbells—and she especially loves programming dumbbells into the WODs at her gym.
+But Sam Orme, owner of CrossFit Virtuosity in Brooklyn, loves dumbbells—and she especially loves programming dumbbells into the WODs at her gym.

 "They're a great tool to know how to use, especially since they're probably the most widely available weighted equipment around—hotel gym standard issue," she says.